Seattle accused of discrimination for closing park to Christian rally amid left-wing protests

 “This is the height of hypocrisy for the City of Seattle to turn a blind eye to riots, looting, and AntiFa, while refusing to let Christians gather in a public park to sing and worship,” said Mr. Feucht in a statement.
 “First the government shuts down churches.
 Now it’s shutting down parks to stop us from worshipping.
 Time to stand up church!”

-He indicated in a Facebook post Saturday that he planned to hold the event anyway, posting, “We’ll see ya in Seattle on Monday at Gasworks [sic] Park!”
+He indicated in a Facebook post Saturday that he planned to hold the event anyway, posting, “We’ll see ya in Seattle on Monday” at Gas Works Park.”

 The closure came as more protests were held over Labor Day weekend in Seattle.
-Refuse Fascism led a “Trump/Pence Out Now” street march on Saturday featuring demonstrators holding signs and chanting anti-Trump slogans, as shown on video.
+Refuse Fascism led a “Trump/Pence Out Now” street march Saturday featuring demonstrators holding signs and chanting anti-Trump slogans, as shown on video.

-Meanwhile, Seattle Alliance Against Racial and Political Repression planned to hold a rally Sunday evening to “protest the reprehensible treatment of Seattle’s most marginalized communities by the Seattle Police Department.”
+Meanwhile, the Seattle Alliance Against Racial and Political Repression planned to hold a rally Sunday evening to “protest the reprehensible treatment of Seattle’s most marginalized communities by the Seattle Police Department.”

 That event was scheduled for Cal Anderson Park, the site of the three-week Capitol Hill Protest Occupation [CHOP], which saw Black Lives Matter protesters and others take over a six-block neighborhood for three weeks in June.